Why buildings collapse

 Another problem with concrete is something referred to as “concrete cancer,” an alkali-silica reaction that can make buildings crack and expand.
 Experts in civil engineering have been advocating for wider adoption of new smart infrastructure technologies such as embedded sensors that can self-monitor the condition of roads and bridges.
 Similar approaches can also be used in buildings.
 Researchers are even developing concrete that can heal its own cracks by using an enzyme found in red blood cells, and new computer vision tools are being developed to automate structural and safety inspections.

 As of now, no one is sure what caused the Surfside collapse.
-The mystery is how this building, constructed in 1981, could fall apart so much earlier than the generally expected 100-year lifespan of concrete buildings.
+The mystery is how this building, constructed in 1981, could fall apart so much earlier than the generally expected 100-year life span of concrete buildings.

-Miami-Dade County, where Surfside is located, has a 40-year building recertification policy, which requires buildings to be inspected to ensure their structural integrity.
+Miami-Dade County, where Surfside is located, has a 40-year building-recertification policy, which requires buildings to be inspected to ensure their structural integrity.
 In hurricane-prone Florida, where wind, water, and sea are among the natural elements that can wear away at any material, the inspections are intended to prevent this kind of disaster from ever happening.

-According to reports from the Miami Herald and the New York Times, residents reported experiencing shaking and vibrations in the building last year during the construction of another building nearby.
+According to reports from the Miami Herald and The New York Times, residents reported experiencing shaking and vibrations in the building last year during the construction of another building nearby.
 Maintenance on the building’s roof was also underway.
 It’s unclear if or how these are related to the collapse.

 The building was also known to be slowly sinking, according to a report from USA Today.
 Research conducted last year by Florida International University researchers found that the building was subsiding at a rate of about 2 millimeters a year in the 1990s.
 Professor Shimon Wdowinski, who led the research, called this amount of movement “unusual.”